A well-built pond – one with a skimmer, biological filtration and plenty of plants – will develop an ecosystem that more or less cleans itself.

 - A clean-out pump (if you don’t want to use your regular pond pump)

-- Discharge hose
+- Discharge hose or pipe

 - Garden hose